ioet/ioet-feature-flag/README.md

 ## Usage

-The library may be used in a object-oriented fashion or a functional one, please check out the examples:
+The library may be used in an object-oriented fashion or a functional one, please check out the examples:
 - [OOP usage](./usage_examples/object_oriented_usage.md)
 - [Functional usage](./usage_examples/functional_usage.md)